courtlb/readme-generator/README.md

   ## Installation

-  The command to install dependencies for this project is a.
+  The command to install dependencies for this project is npm install.

   ## Usage

-  a
+  The user should know

   ## Contribution

-  a
+  The user should know

   ## Test

-  The command to run tests for this project is a
+  The command to run tests for this project is npm test

   ## Questions

-  If you have any questions about this project, you can email me at email.
+  If you have any questions about this project, you can email me at email@gmail.com.
 You can also find me on github at www.github.com/courtlb.